 OCALI Pass Account

 Create or log in to your existing OCALI Pass account.
-You will be asked to enter or update your mailing address and other personal details.
 Email is OCALI’s primary communications tool, so please enter a current and frequently checked email address.

 A presenter bio must be submitted in third-person language and in paragraph form.
 It should include professional highlights and milestones such as education, background, publications, and prior presentations.
 The bio will be published online and in the OCALICON guidebook and is subject to edits at the discretion of the review committee.
 Character Limits: Maximum of 600 characters (includes spaces), approximately 100 words